 Step 1: Deleting a single title

-It will take you just a couple of seconds to delete something from Disney+.
-First, find your content by heading to the downloads section, which you can access by tapping the second icon from the right on the app’s navigation bar.
+When you want to wipe titles from your device, the process is much more straightforward than downloading files.
+In fact, it will take you just a couple of seconds to delete something from Disney+.
+First, find your content by heading to the downloads section.
+You can access the download area by tapping the second icon from the right on the app’s navigation bar.
 Find the movie you want to delete and click the smartphone icon to the right of its title.
-Select Remove Download, and it’ll escort itself right off your smartphone’s storage.
+Select Remove Download, and the title will escort itself right off your smartphone’s storage.
+If you’re deleting a select few movies or shows, this is a simple way to do it.

 Step 2: Deleting all titles

-If you want to remove more than one at a time, Disney+ gives you two quick options to do so.
-In that same Downloads section, you’ll notice an Edit button in the upper-right corner.
-Click that, and you’ll see a bunch of squares pop up next to the titles you have.
+Say you want to remove more than one at a time from Disney+.
+In this instance, the platform again delivers.
+You have two quick options to mass-delete unwanted titles.
+In the same Downloads section, you’ll notice an Edit button in the upper-right corner.
+Click that, and you’ll see a bunch of squares pop up next to all your titles.
 Tap a square to mark it for deletion.
-You can mark all of your downloads in one fell swoop using the Select All button at the top where the Edit button used to be.
+Using the Select All button at the top, where the Edit button used to be, you can check all the boxes in one fell swoop.
 Tapping it again will deselect those items.
-Once you’ve set the chopping block, tap the trash can icon at the top right of the Disney+ app, and away they go.
+Once you say goodbye to the outgoing titles, tap the trash can icon at the top right of the Disney+ app.

 - How to download movies from Amazon Prime for offline viewing